-Mix or merge together:[no object] ‘the two concepts interpenetrate in interesting ways’[with object] ‘fibres of meaning interpenetrate every strand of sound’
+Mix or merge together.[no object] ‘the two concepts interpenetrate in interesting ways’[with object] ‘fibers of meaning interpenetrate every strand of sound’

 - ‘They interpenetrate of course and the fact that I've been reading science fiction for thirty-five or more years means that I probably have a somewhat more louche approach to these remarkable possibilities than many people do.’

 - ‘The layer closest to the user is a polypropylene non-woven material; there then follows a polyester non-woven and cross linked cellulosic material which are bonded together to the extent only that a few fibres interpenetrate.’

 - ‘Instead, its darkness interpenetrates the figure; their contest is fought out through brushy, blurred and sharp lines, and through the quiet waves of energy rippling along the velvet, planed-down blackness.’

 - ‘So the two are interpenetrating, just as the breath is something which connects the inside and the outside.’